Our people and suppliers

 We manage a range of occupational health risks on our sites:

-Dust control: We have clear procedures to reduce and control construction- related dust.
-In 2023, we introduced automated water suppression to improve dust control during groundworks and we will extend this to other relevant trades.
+Dust control: We have clear procedures to reduce and control construction- related dust, including automated water suppression to control dust during groundworks.
 We use powered respirators on our sites to protect our employees from the impacts of dust.
 These are more effective than face masks at reducing dust inhalation particularly for people with stubble and facial hair.
 We’ve made them available at a discounted rate to groundworkers and other contractors.
-We supported the Health and Safety Executive’s campaign on dust during the summer of 2023 and our HSE advisors made dust control a focus area during site visits.

 Sun safe: We run a sun safe campaign in the summer months and provide free high factor sun screen for colleagues, contractors and visitors.